Map

 Great architecture,atmosphere and next to so many good place where to eat some good sweet!
 You can’t miss this place

 Equestrian statue showing emperor Joseph II in the costume of a military leader from antiquity and the plinth is decorated on the front and back with dedicatory inscriptions, while the sides are embellished with reliefs showing Joseph as patron of trade and agriculture.
+The statue was modelled after the equestian statue of Marcus Aurelius (121-180 AD).
+Originally it stood in the park at Laxenburg.

 An impressive square containing the Austrian National Library, when planning a walking tour of central Vienna this square is well worth a visit.
 It is close to the Hofburg Palace and Lippizzaner Horse stables.